AntanasMurelis/PnuPred/README.md

 ## Introduction

-The primary goal of this project is to develop an interoperable framework for classifying X-ray images using multiple Convolutional Neural Network (CNN) models.
+The primary goal of this project is to develop an interpretable framework for classifying X-ray images using multiple Convolutional Neural Network (CNN) models.
 Emphasis is placed on the ease of switching between different models, comparing their performance, and the ability to visualise and understand the models' decision-making process.
 In this report, we present the methodology, results, and insights obtained during the project.

 ## Data Preparation and Preprocessing